nats-io/natscli/README.md

 ### Consumer Samples

-Samples are published to a specific subject per Consumer, something like `$JS.CONSUMER.ACKSAMPLE.<stream>.<consumer name>` you can just subscribe to that and get `server.ConsumerAckEvent` messages in JSON format.
-The prefix is defined in `server.JetStreamConsumerAckSamplePre`.
+Samples are published to a specific subject per Consumer, something like `$JS.EVENT.METRIC.CONSUMER_ACK.<stream>.<consumer>` you can just subscribe to that and get `server.ConsumerAckEvent` messages in JSON format.
+The prefix is defined in `server.JetStreamMetricConsumerAckPre`.

 ## Next Steps